My Story (R18+)

 G’day, This is Jessica

-This story’s been a long time coming.
-I want to be absolutely clear, this one’s for adults.
-It contains discussion of abuse, conversion therapy, and mental health struggles.
+This story has been a long time coming.
+I want to be absolutely clear: this is a personal narrative intended for a mature audience.
+It contains discussions of past trauma, conversion efforts, and mental health challenges.

-If you know you’ve got certain triggers, please be careful reading this.
+If you find these topics distressing, please take care of yourself while reading.
 Take breaks if you need to.
-And if anything in here hits too close to home or stirs up sharp feelings, please reach out to someone or dial the hotline for your country listed at the end.
+If anything here stirs up sharp feelings, please reach out to someone or dial the Lifeline number listed at the end.

-Between the ages of 10 and 12, I was forced into what they called “conversion therapy.”
-I call it what it truly was, conversion torture.
-It was supposed to “fix” me, to erase who I was.
+Between the ages of 10 and 12, I was forced into what were called “conversion” efforts.
+I call it what it truly was: an attempt to erase who I was.
 But there was never anything wrong with me to begin with.
-If you’re trans, you’re trans, and no one has the right to tell you otherwise.
+If you are trans, you are trans, and no one has the right to tell you otherwise.

 The institutions that were meant to protect me failed repeatedly.
-In Idaho, the Department of Children’s Services came to the house four times.
-Each visit went the same: a short talk with my stepfather, a quick look around, and then they’d leave, convinced everything was fine.
+In Idaho, the Department of Children’s Services visited the house four times.
+Each visit was the same: a short talk with my stepfather, a quick look around, and then they would leave, convinced everything was fine.

-I want to make absolutely clear, I’m not pursuing legal action here, and I’m not blaming the staff who came out.
-I know they were trying to do their job.
-The problem was that the system was not equipped to see through the ways I was being controlled and silenced.
+I want to make it clear that I’m not pursuing legal action or blaming the staff involved.
+I believe they were trying to do their jobs.
+The problem was that the system was simply not equipped to see through the ways I was being controlled and silenced.
+These failures taught me a bitter lesson: if no one truly sees you, you have to learn to protect yourself.
+Eventually, that survival instinct turned into resilience and reclaiming my voice.

 Recovery

-At 31, I hit my lowest point and nearly took my own life.
-I dialled 9‑8‑8 and almost went to hospital because I couldn’t see a way forward.
+At 31, I hit my lowest point.
+I dialled 988 because I couldn’t see a way forward.
 That call changed everything.
-It got me into proper mental health care and ongoing therapy, and I’ve been in therapy ever since.
+It led me to proper mental health care and ongoing therapy, which I’ve continued ever since.

 Finding My Voice

-I came out to a couple of friends back in middle school, one walked away, the other stayed for a while.
+I came out to a couple of friends back in middle school; one walked away, and the other stayed for a while.
 These days, neither are around, and that’s okay.
 I’ve always been a bit of a loner.

 About Me